conda/infrastructure/HOW_WE_USE_GITHUB.md

 If you are conducting a review, adhere to these best practices:

 - Provide comprehensive feedback in the first review to minimize review rounds
+- Reserve Request Changes for blocking issues (bugs or other major problems) — Select Comment for suggestions and improvements
 - Follow-up reviews should focus on whether requested changes resolve original comments
 - Code should be production-ready and maintainable when merged, but doesn't